acuitas-health/ahUtils/README.md

 Full documentation is available for each function after loading the package with `library(ahUtils).

+- `app_control`: Should the app/report run?
+Sets global variables run_flag and email_flag.
+If there are warnings/errors, it will also create some text output for the user/report.
+This is technically a terrible function because it is all about the side effects.
 - `clean_stratifications()`: The stratification columnn is used to name output files.
 This function cleans these names of special characters which could cause problems in a file name.
 - `extract_urls()`: Extracts URLs from a string.
 - `find_strat_col()`: Finds the stratification column in `data` based on the